jkausti/sqlings/README.md

 ```

 After that, ensure you have Sqlings properly installed by running the `sqlings`
 command from the command line.
-It might make sense to install Sqlings in a
+It probably makes sense to install Sqlings in a
 virtual environment to avoid conflicts with global Python packages.
+You can also
+install Sqlings with `pipx` if you prefer.

 If you encounter problems, please raise an issue and describe your problem!